 Juvenile Justice & Assessment

-Juvenile justice systems need ways to identify youths’ mental health and rehabilitation needs across various settings (such as pretrial detention, juvenile court clinics, probation, and juvenile corrections).
-They need assistance to adopt best practices for mental and behavioral health screening and assessment.
+Juvenile justice systems benefit from assistance in applying developmental research and evidence-based approaches into their laws, policies, and practices.
+Juvenile justice systems need ways to identify youths’ behavioral health and rehabilitation and treatment needs across various settings (such as pretrial detention, juvenile court clinics, probation, and juvenile corrections).

 Ongoing Research Projects